Ashley-keen/support-ticketing-system/README.md

 # Support Ticketing System

-> One-line pitch: A full-stack help-desk app where users submit issues, agents track and resolve them, and admins can see resolution analytics.
+> A full-stack help-desk app where users submit issues, agents track and resolve them, and admins can see resolution analytics.

 ![screenshot or demo gif here](docs/screenshot.png)